Krelborn/ChemDraw-JS-Public-Examples/vanilla-javascript-demo/README.md

 For this demo:

 1. Copy the license into /dependencies.
-2. Run `npm install` to install dependencies initial dependencies
+2. Run `npm install` to install dependencies
 3. Install the npm package e.g. `npm install chemdraw-js-package.tgz` replacing "chemdraw-js-package.tgz" with the path to your ChemDraw JS package.

 For full functionality, the web service will need to be run using Docker.
 Map port 80 in the Docker image to 8080 on your machine, e.g.: